edanalytics/dbt_synth_data/README.md

 The data set is constructed based on word lists and frequencies from [`wordfreq`](https://github.com/rspeer/wordfreq) and part-of-speech tagging from [`polyglot`](https://polyglot.readthedocs.io/en/latest/POS.html).
 Language availability is based on the set intersection of the languages supported by these two libraries.

+### Languages
+The language list in `seeds/synth_languages.csv` contains 222 commonly-spoken (living) languages, with, for each, the ISO 693-2 and ISO 693-3 language codes, the approximate number of speakers, and a list of countries in which the language is predominantly spoken.
+Country names are consistent with those in `seeds/synth_countries.csv`.

+The dataset is assembled primarily from Wikipedia, including [this list of official languages by country](https://en.wikipedia.org/wiki/List_of_official_languages_by_country_and_territory), and the specific pages for each individual language.

 ## Performance
 In Snowflake, using a single Xsmall warehouse: